 Belize City is only 15-30 minutes away from the airport depending on the traffic.
 I’d recommend you spend two nights in Belize City to readjust and have a look around the old capital of Belize.

 I stayed at the Sea Breeze Hotel in Belize City.
-I’d only recommend this place if you’re looking for the cheapest hotel accommodation possible.
-The sheets were the most threadbare I’ve ever seen any piece of fabric and the place was surrounded by barbed wire – good for security I guess.
-The room was fine though and had a view out onto the street off the balcony, a fan and a shared bathroom all for $50BZD per night.
-They did have some better rooms but I went for the cheapest.
+I’d only recommend this place if you’re looking for the cheapest hotel accommodation possible though.
+The sheets were the most threadbare I’ve ever seen any piece of fabric.
+The place was also surrounded by barbed wire – good for security I guess.
+The room was fine though and had a view out onto the street off the balcony, a fan and a shared bathroom all for $50BZD / £20 per night.

-I visited The Radisson for a beer while I was in Belize City – really nice but at around £100 per night, way above my budget, maybe not yours.
+I visited The Radisson for a beer while I was in Belize City – really nice but at around £100 per night, way above my budget, maybe not yours?

 You could spend the afternoon in the Old Town in Belize, or looking round the shops in the new.
 Either grab some street food in town for your dinner, or try out the Smokey Mermaid Restaurant and Bar by the beach.
 The menu and the surroundings were cool, but sadly they don’t serve food on Sundays, the day I was there.
 I went to Celebrity Restaurant, thought to be one of the best in the city, my shrimp curry was pretty average though and shockingly for me, I didn’t eat it all.

-Day two: explore Belize City
+Day 2: explore Belize City

-There’s no need to get a taxi, don’t listen to what the taxi drivers say, you can get a bus for $3 each way and 40 minutes.
+There’s no need to get a taxi, don’t listen to what the taxi drivers say, you can get a bus for $3BZD / £1.20 each way and 40 minutes.
 Just ask the conductor to let you know when you’re about to come up to the zoo and he’ll let you off.

 There’s loads to see at the zoo.
 It’s difficult to say how long you’ll be there – I guess it depends how into the animals you are.
 You can take a look at some of the animals you’ll see at Belize Zoo here.

 Get the bus back and go straight to the Tourist Village on the harbour.
 Here you’ll find at least four restaurants worthy of a meal.
 They shut down at 5ish after the cruise ships have left so make sure you’re back in time.
 You can enjoy a few cocktails and beers before or after looking around the many shops there.

-After two months of struggling with Spanish in Guatemala and Mexico I enjoyed the fact everyone spoke English and although you do get banter from the guys hanging out on the street I definitely wouldn’t call it hassling.
+After two months of struggling with Spanish in Guatemala and Mexico I enjoyed the fact everyone spoke English in Belize, and although you do get banter from the guys hanging out on the street I definitely wouldn’t call it hassling.

-Day three: get to Caye Caulker
+Day 3: get to Caye Caulker

 Get up, pack your stuff and swing by the coffee shop by the Caye Caulker water taxi.
-They have loads of different varieties of the good stuff and you might as well try the Belizean special, the cinnamon roll, while you’re there.
+They have loads of different varieties of the good stuff and you might as well try the Belizean special – the cinnamon roll – while you’re there.

 There are two companies that run water taxis out to Caye Caulker.
-The Caye Caulker Water Taxi has two boats a day and is a lot cheaper (return $29), while the Belize Water Taxi goes more often and was $30 one way.
-I accidentally used both, sadly for my return ticket, and can say that the experience is exactly the same so it’s up to you whether the time or money is more important.
+The Caye Caulker Water Taxi has two boats a day and is a lot cheaper (return $29BZD / £12), while the Belize Water Taxi goes more often and was $30BZD / £12 one way.

 It takes about 40 minutes to get across.
 Make sure you have your camera ready for the beautiful approach into Caye Caulker.